h3r2tic/cornell-mcray/README.md

 ## Building

-Sync to the same parent directory that `kajiya` is in, so that the folder structure becomes:
+Clone this repo to the same parent directory that `kajiya` is in:

 ```
-kajiya/
-kajiya/assets
-(...)
+kajiya/             <- root of the `kajiya` repository
-cornell-mcray/
+cornell-mcray/      <- this repository
-(...)
 ```

-Build the `bake` bin in the `kajiya` folder:
+Make sure the `bake` bin in the `kajiya` folder is built:

 ```
 cd kajiya